neondatabase/website/content/docs/introduction/support.md

 ![Ask Neon AI](/docs/introduction/ask_neon_ai.png)

-Neon AI Chat sources include the Neon Discord server, the Neon Documentation, the Neon API Reference, and GitHub repositories for Neon, the Neon CLI, and the Neon Serverless driver.
+Neon AI Chat sources include the Neon Discord server, the Neon Documentation, the Neon Blog, the Neon API Reference, and GitHub repositories for Neon, the Neon CLI, and the Neon Serverless driver.
 Source content is updated daily to ensure that responses reflect the latest information.

 ### Support tickets